 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

 In Search of Safety takes a close look at the sources of gendered violence and conflict in women’s prisons.
-The authors examine how intersectional inequalities and cumulative disadvantage are at the root of prison conflict and violence, reflecting the women’s pathways to prison.
-Women must negotiate these inequities through developing forms of prison capital—social, human, cultural, emotional, and economic—to ensure their safety while inside.
-The authors also analyze how conflict and subsequent violence result from human rights violations inside the prison, occurring within the gendered context of substandard prison conditions, inequalities of all forms of capital among those imprisoned, and relationships with correctional staff.
-In Search of Safety suggests a way forward—the need for implementing international human rights standards for U.S. prisons.
+The authors examine how intersectional inequalities and cumulative disadvantages are at the root of prison conflict and violence and mirror the women’s pathways to prison.
+Women must negotiate these inequities by developing forms of prison capital—social, human, cultural, emotional, and economic—to ensure their safety while inside.
+The authors also analyze how conflict and subsequent violence result from human-rights violations inside the prison that occur within the gendered context of substandard prison conditions, inequalities of capital among those imprisoned, and relationships with correctional staff.
+In Search of Safety proposes a way forward—the implementation of international human-rights standards for U.S. prisons.

 Members receive 20-40% discounts on book purchases.
 Find out more